zmwangx/pyonedrive/README.rst

  pyonedrive
 ============

-*Caution: This package is Python 3 only.*
+*Caution: This package is Python 3.3+ only.*

-This is a bare-bones and badly-written [#]_ OneDrive command line client, using the new API.
-For a more complete OneDrive solution in Python, see `mk-fg/python-onedrive
+`pyonedrive` is a OneDrive command line client using the new API.
+The code quality isn't great, so don't hold your breath. [#]_ For a more complete OneDrive solution in Python, see `mk-fg/python-onedrive
 <https://github.com/mk-fg/python-onedrive>`_.
 Unfortunately,
 ``python-onedrive`` does not support — and the maintainer has no plan to support — the new OneDrive API (see `#52
 <https://github.com/mk-fg/python-onedrive/issues/52>`_).

 .. [#] Yes, I cooked up convenient patches for all sorts of error scenarios
        along the way, resulting in horrible code.
-I will be able to do it much cleaner if I ever get to rewrite this.
+I will be able to do it cleaner if I ever get to rewrite this.

 Features